lshpaner/data_science_for_everyone/README.md

 ### Project Objectives

 * To familiarize the users with the basic syntax of R and Python
-* To acquaint the users with exlploratory data analysis (EDA) and pre-processing.
+* To acquaint the users with exlploratory data analysis (EDA) and preprocessing.
 * To introduce the users to machine learning models while explaining various performance metrics and their relationships.

 ### Partner(s)/Contributor(s)